-- Remove damaged taps and install sensitive taps is possible. - Drip irrigation for gardens and vegetable cultivation can be initiated. - > Establish the re-use water management methods. - Establish rain water harvesting systems for each building. - > Establish water treatment systems. - Awareness programs on water conservation to be conducted. - Install display boards to control over exploitation of water.
+- Remove damaged taps and install sensitive taps is possible. - Drip irrigation for gardens and vegetable cultivation can be initiated. - Establish the re-use water management methods. - Establish rain water harvesting systems for each building. - Establish the more surface water reserver in the Hostel & staff quarters area. - Establish water treatment systems. - Awareness programs on water conservation to be conducted. - Install display boards to control over exploitation of water.